BaselAhmed22/APS_analysis_project/README.md

 ## Key Findings and Insights

-Our analysis of passenger data reveals a multi-dimensional story about the customer experience.
-Satisfaction doesn't depend on a single factor, but rather on a combination of the customer profile, the purpose of travel, and most importantly, the quality of the experience during the journey.
+Our analysis of passenger data reveals the customer experience.
+Satisfaction doesn't depend on a single factor, but on several, and most importantly, the quality of the experience during the journey.

 ### 1. The gap between travel classes

-The main findings are the significant satisfaction gap between travel classes.
+The results indicate a significant satisfaction gap between travel classes.
 This indicates that the airline is actually applying different service standards.

 * **Business Class:** The vast majority of passengers (69.4%) are satisfied.
 * **Economy Class and Eco Plus:** The situation is completely reversed for you, as the vast majority are neutral or dissatisfied (75.4% for Eco Plus and 81.2% for Eco).